kndykndy/iwtkm/course-aws-architect/01-practitioner/05-iam.md

 - go to and read free tier spec: https://aws.amazon.com/free/
 - click Create a Free Account
 - go thru a wizard, choose Basic support plan, log in a new acc

 ### How to activate MFA?

 - go to Services - Security, Identity & Compliance - IAM
+- notice, how region changes to Global!
 - (on IAM Dashboard) click Enable MFA
 - click Activate MFA, select Virtual MFA Device
 - generate QR code